-7 Best Android Emulators for PC
+10 Best Android Emulators for PC and Mac

-Best Android Emulators for PC
+Best Android Emulators for Window and Mac PC

-1. Bluestacks 2:
+1. Bluestacks 5 Android Emulator

-It is available in both free and premium versions.
-Premium version comes for $3.33 monthly subscription.
-The free version comes with ads and keeps asking you to install sponsored apps.
+BlueStacks comes with ads and keeps asking you to install sponsored apps.
 So, it becomes irritating sometimes.

 Giving a strong competition to Bluestacks is Nox, another Emulator that is tailored for gamers mostly.
 It is based on Android 4.4 Kitkat and boasts of offering good performance and advanced features.
 This Android Emulator lets you play games with a real game controller and lets you assign keys for gestures and swiping.